Wu-Zhe/copyiPhoneFolderToWindowsDir/README.md

 **Motivation**: When an iPhone is connected to a Windows machine via USB, using File Explorer to transfer images often proves unreliable.
 Bulk copy operations within the iPhone's photo directories frequently fail, necessitating a more robust programmatic solution

+**Usage:**
+    PowerShell

+    .\SyncIPhoneFolder.ps1 -SourceFolderName "202506_a"

+    Or with a custom destination:

+    PowerShell

+    .\SyncIPhoneFolder.ps1 -SourceFolderName "202506_a" -DestinationPath "D:\Backups\iPhone"

 **Key Logic Overview**
 The core of this solution relies on bypassing the standard File System API (which expects a drive letter like C:) and instead using the Windows Shell Namespace API.